krebs/krops/README.md

 # krops (krebs ops)

-krops is a lightweigt toolkit to deploy NixOS systems, remotely or locally.
+krops is a lightweight toolkit to deploy NixOS systems, remotely or locally.

 ## Some Features